Beanzilla/credits/README.md

 Calculates total number of credits the player has.
 (Also gives a breakdown of digital and physical credit counts)

-> I.E. Assuming I had 10 creditss in digital and 100 in physical:
+> I.E. Assuming I had 10 credits in digital and 100 in physical:
 >
 >        Total:    110
 >